Religion and Revolution in Mexico's North becomes New Three Volume Set Entitled The Search for the Soul of Mexico!

 The Search for the Soul of Mexico: The Gods ONce Lived, Vol. 3

 The third volume in the set will be entitled The Search for the Soul of Mexico: Once the Gods Were Alive Vol. 3.
 This volume will be an exploration of the indigenous religions of Mexico from pre-conquest to recent times.
 The concept of syncretism will be a key component of this analysis.
 The book will review exactly how indigenous faiths have been mixed with those of the Anglo to promote and facilitate conversion.
 Catholic (The Virgin of Guadalupe, Pentecostal (healing and miracle working), Latter-day Saint (the heavenly mother and Lamanite theology) , and other group's attempts to win over indigenous peoples to their way of believing will all be reviewed.
-Volume 3 will be available by fall 2019.
+Volume 3 will be available by spring 2020.

 Go to this page to order your books now!